-It’s smooth and less acidic and costs a small fortune because it slow brews for hours.
+It’s smooth and less acidic and costs a small fortune because it brews slowly overnight.

 And while it tastes wonderful,

-it’s hard to pay $5 a pop for a cup of coffee in the drive-thru.
+it’s hard to pay $5 a pop in the drive-thru.

-So I learned how to make strong cold brew coffee at home.
-Of course I did, lol.
+So I learned how to make strong cold brew coffee at home, myself.
+Of course I did!

-Not only do I drink cold brew coffee plain, with my favorite creamer, of course…
+Not only do I drink cold brew coffee plain with my favorite dairy-free creamer…

-but I also learned how to use coffee concentrate to make my own espresso drinks at home.
+but I also learned how to use cold brew coffee to make my own espresso drinks.

 Now THAT’S a double money-saver!